Utilities Data Analytics

 Enable true hybridity with a distributed unified analytics platform that brings analytics to the data, regardless of whether that data is on-premises or in multiple clouds.

 Data silos exist across IT & OT systems.
 Large volumes of IoT data from smart meters and DERs must be combined with structured data to realize the full potential.
+As utilities move to the cloud, many will find themselves managing a multi-cloud and hybrid environment, with important data in the cloud and on-premises.

 And utility companies often lack the time, expertise, and the resources to successfully operationalize AI & ML.